 After an accident, your first priority should be your own health.
 Everything else can wait.
 It’s vital that you get the medical care you need, along with post-traumatic counseling, if applicable.
 Before you worry about anything else, take care of yourself physically and emotionally.

-If you do not have health insurance and cannot afford to pay for medical care out of your pocket, the O'Hara Law Firm can help you locate medical providers that will treat patients without health insurance.
+If you do not have health insurance and cannot afford to pay for medical care out of your pocket, our team at the O'Hara Law Firm can help you locate medical providers that will treat patients without health insurance.
 Some doctors and medical providers will agree to wait to get paid until after your auto accident claim settles.

 Regarding the legalities of your wreck, there are a few preemptive steps you can take to help get your case moving forward.
 For instance, a smart thing to do after an accident is to take photos.
 If you yourself are not able to photograph the incident, you could enlist the help of a loved one.
 Have them take pictures of the scene of the accident, the vehicles involved, your injuries, and anything else that is unique to the situation.
 Later on, those photos could prove valuable to your case.

 Another crucial step post-accident is filing your case.
 Depending on the specific circumstances related to your accident and your insurance, this may entail filing a claim with the other person's insurance, filing a claim with your insurance company, filing your case in court, or even filing an administrative claim (if a government vehicle was involved).
 No matter the details of your accident, it is always best to file as soon as possible, as each type of claim has its own set time limits.
 If you pursue a claim against a government entity, you have a very short time period to provide written notice to the government representative.
-Consult with an Attorney for advice.
+Consult with an attorney for advice.

 A Firm Focused on You